 汉语书 (Hànyŭ shū) Chinese book

 3. Personal pronouns followed by nouns of close relationships or places to which the pronouns belong don’t need 的

 Hint: If you have to use many nouns to classify the main noun, a 的 is usually placed before the main noun, instead of placing 的 after each noun, as in 我姐姐朋友的老师是我哥哥同学的爱人。(Wǒ jiejie péngyǒu de lǎoshī shì wǒ gēgē tóngxué de àirén) My sister’s friend’s teacher is my brother’s classmate’s wife.

 Here, let’s do some exercises: Put “的” in the proper place as needed.

-In addition, there are other two “de”—- “得” and “地” in Chinese, which often confuse Chinese beginners, but we will explain them later.
+About the summary explanation video of 的, you can click here to watch.
+In addition, there are other two “de”— “得” and “地” in Chinese, which often confuse Chinese beginners, you can check the comparisons at here.